vercel/next.js/contributing/core/adding-error-links.md

 # Adding Warning and Error Descriptions

-In Next.js we have a system to add helpful links to warnings and errors.
+Next.js has a system to add helpful links to warnings and errors.

-This allows for the logged message to be short while giving a broader description and instructions on how to solve the warning/error.
+This allows the logged message to be short while giving a broader description and instructions on how to solve the warning/error on the documentation.

 In general, all warnings and errors added should have these links attached.